ChainsAutomation/chains/README.md

 ###Node
 Nodes are computers runnning Chains.
 Multiple machines are supported, and communicate on a regular tcp/ip network.

-##Device
+###Device
-A device is a program that controls something in chains, usually a piece of hardware or internet service.
+A `device` is a program that controls something in chains, usually a piece of hardware or internet service.
-Example devices: PhilipsHue,
+Example devices: PhilipsHue, onewire, timer, pushover.

 ###Service
 A service is a specific piece of functionality exposed on a `device`.
 A single device be able to do several `actions` and report several `events`.
 We call these "sub-devices" services.
 E.g. "the bluetooth device exposes an Obex service"

 ##What are events, actions and rules?

+While nodes, devices and services deals with the software controlling hardware sensors and such; events, actions and rules are what makes it possible for the former to connect and cooperate.

 ###Event
 A `device` will often report changes or things that happen to the system.
 This is called an `event`.